kulshekhar/ts-jest/website/docs/options/tsconfig.md

 #### Disable auto-lookup

 By default `ts-jest` will try to find a `tsconfig.json` in your project.
 But you may not want to use it at all and keep TypeScript default options.
-You can achieve this by setting `tsConfig` to `false`.
+You can achieve this by setting `tsconfig` to `false`.

 ```js
 // jest.config.js